Panotour - FAQ - Viewing the tour offline

+Panotour - FAQ - Viewing the tour offline

 	This is most likely due to a browser cache problem.

 	Try a hard reload (Ctrl+F5 or Shift+Ctrl+F5 depending on the browser), emptying your entire browser cache or copying the localhost link into another browser or a private navigation window (Ctrl+Shift+N in Chrome, Ctrl+Shift+P in Firefox and IE).

 	Why is the tour showing an error viewing the tour from the file system directly?

-Why are some plugins missing or online content blocked when viewing the tour from the file system directly?
+	Why are does my tour not work correctly when viewing the tour from the file system directly?

 	The tours are made to be viewed online.